 Japan’s inheritance tax (IHT) is based on the residence status of the beneficiary and/or the location of the assets inherited.
 Beneficiaries domiciled in Japan are subject to IHT on the property they receive, while beneficiaries not domiciled in Japan are only subject to IHT on assets inherited that are located in Japan.
 IHT is levied at progressive rates on the fair market value of the property inherited, less related expenses.
 Further deductions are allowed, depending on the status of the heir.
-Also, there are certain exemptions that are available to short term international assignees depending on their visa status.
 A specific spousal allowance is also available.
 The net value of the inheritance is taxed as follows:

 Fixed asset tax and city planning tax are levied by municipalities on land, buildings, and other depreciable property located in the municipality.
 The annual tax rates are respectively 1.4 and 0.3% of the assessed value of fixed assets.

-An employer (either a corporate entity, Japanese branch of a foreign corporation or a sole proprietorship with five or more employees) with a Japanese payroll is required to join Japan’s social security plan, which is comprised of insurance components for health (and nursing care for employees who are age 40 and above), welfare pension, employment, and workers’ accident compensation.
+An employer (either a corporate entity, Japan branch of a foreign corporation or a sole proprietorship with five or more employees) with a Japan payroll is required to join Japan’s social security plan, which is comprised of insurance components for health (and nursing care for employees aged 40 and above), welfare pension, employment, and workers’ accident compensation.
 Both the employer and employee are required to contribute except for workers’ accident compensation insurance which is contributed fully by the employer.
 Withholding rates for employees (employers) are, approximately, as follows: